 - Hi hat foot chick.

 If you want to trigger real cymbal sounds, the Zildjian Gen16 cymbal pack gives the same feel as the L80 range, with added electronic cymbal processing.
 The Gen16 module picks up each strike and movement of the cymbals, converting this into digital sound.
 Importantly, this is different from an electronic cymbal pad – the Gen16 converts the cymbal’s vibration into sound, allowing for much more realistic chokes, accents, and hi hat work.
-This is great for low volume gigging where real cymbals are too overpowering, or for a much more realistic-sounding practice setup.
+The technology here is different from a normal electronic cymbal pad which simply detects a “hit” and its velocity.
+The Zildjian Gen16 cymbal range is great for low volume gigging where real cymbals are too overpowering, or for a much more realistic-sounding practice setup.
+These cymbals can also be used like regular L80 cymbals (without the electronics turned on), making them a versatile option.

-- Go with the L80 range if you just want a low volume practice setup.
+- Go with the Zildjian L80 cymbal range if you just want a low volume practice setup.

-- Choose the Gen16 range for low volume live performances, and realistic-sounding low volume practicing.
+- Choose the Gen16 cymbals for low volume live performances, and realistic-sounding low volume practicing with headphones or through speakers.

-See this video for what the L80 cymbals can do:
+See this video to see what Zildjian L80 cymbals can do:

-An overview of the Gen16: The same low volume setup as the L80, with added electronic module for live performance or realistic-sounding practice.
+Here’s an overview of the Zildjian Gen16 cymbal range: The same low volume setup as the L80 cymbals, with added electronics for low volume live performance or realistic-sounding practice.

-Pair the Zildjian L80 or Gen16 with Remo Silentstroke mesh drumheads for the most realistic practice setup.
+Tip: Pair the Zildjian L80 or Gen16 cymbals with Remo Silentstroke mesh drumheads for the most realistic low volume practice setup.
 Play your real drum set without disturbing the neighbours.